Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

 \section{Chiral higher-spin algebras of the celestial twistor sphere}

 As in usual QFT context, a gauge field can be coupled to a current sourced by suitable matter fields.
-A similar situation also occur in the case of holomorphic twistorial theories.
-However, in this case, the gauge fields and their associated currents do not need to live in the same space \cite{costello:2020jbh}.
-In particular, we can consider a bulk/defect system, where twistor space (viewed as a D${}_5$ brane) is the bulk and any pointed algebraic curve $\P^1_{\tp}$ (a D${}_1$-brane) over a spacetime point $\tp\in \cM$ will be viewed as a defect in $\PT$.
+A similar situation also occur in the context of twisted holography \cite{Witten:2003nn,Costello:2020jbh}, where the gauge fields $\A$ and the currents $\tJ$ do not need to live in the same space.
+In what follows, we consider a bulk/defect system, where twistor space is the bulk and any pointed algebraic curve $\P^1_{\tp}$ over a spacetime point $\tp\in \cM$ will be viewed as a complex co-dimension 2 defect in $\PT$.
+The gauge field $\A$ will live in the bulk while $\tJ$ will be defined on the defect.
+Then, to construct chiral higher-spin algebras $\ca$, whose associative product are defined by the OPE structures of holomorphic higher-spin currents on $\P^1_{\tp}$, we can employ Koszul duality -- a symmetry-preserving map, which transfers associative structures of h$\hs$ to $\ca$ as in \cite{Costello:2022wso}.

-With the above geometric data, the chiral higher-spin algebras $\ca$ generated by the higher-spin currents, which are Koszul dual to the bulk fields, will be defined on $\P^1_{\tp}$ \cite{costello:2020jbh}.
-As alluded to in the above, what remarkable about this chiral algebra $\ca$ is that correlation functions of its higher-spin currents encode the information of the form factors of the $4d$ spacetime theories that are dual to the bulk twistor theories.

-In what follows, we will show that the chiral higher-spin algebras in consideration are non-unitary $W_{1+\infty}[\mg]$-algebras.
-That is, their generators can have negative conformal weights and take values in the same Lie algebra $\mg$ as the bulk twistor fields.\footnote{Here, the non-unitarity of $\ca$ can also understood from the fact that the dual bulk twistor theories are non-unitary theories.} (Previous work related to unitary $W_{1+\infty}$ and $W_{1+\infty}[\mg]$ algebras can be found in \cite{Pope:1989sr,Pope:1989ew,Pope:1991ig} and \cite{Odake:1990rr,Bakas:1991fs}.)
+We will show that the chiral higher-spin algebras in consideration are non-unitary $W_{1+\infty}[\mg]$-algebras.
+Namely, their generators can have negative conformal weights and take values in the same Lie algebra $\mg$ as the bulk twistor fields.\footnote{Here, the non-unitarity of $\ca$ can also understood from the fact that the dual bulk twistor theories are non-unitary theories.
+Note that we choose to work in the helicity basis to simplify our analysis.} (For previous work related to unitary $W_{1+\infty}$ and $W_{1+\infty}[\mg]$ algebras, see e.g. \cite{Pope:1989sr,Pope:1989ew,Pope:1991ig} and \cite{Odake:1990rr,Bakas:1991fs}.)